 "It breaks my heart to learn that you are now addicted to drugs.
 What were you thinking?
 Why did you even try?
 I just wish you never tried it.
 Taking drugs is like playing with fire, but only worse.
 Like practicing unsafe sex, you can just have it once and get AIDS.....for some people, it only takes one try to become addicted to drugs.
 Don't try anymore stuff, ok?
 And I hope you will get over your current addiction soon.
-Get help if you need to.
+Get help if you need to there is lots drug addiction treatment centers.
 Talk to you parents.
 I am very worried about you.
 Know one thing though that it's so much cooler to be in control of your own life and resist the temptations to do what many other friends do.
 That's called maturity, that's called being smart, and that's what being a real "MAN" is all about.
 Trying all these adolescent things will not make you a real man----only a bad BOY.
 You are a very special person and have a very promising future ahead of you.
 Please don't ruin it." - Kaew

 "The letter to the people about your problem took tremendous courage.
 I wish you good luck and hope that maybe you would work with some of my 6th grade class once our school starts." - Veanne

 "Enjoyed reading your diary immensely.
 Do hope that you are able to kick your drug addiction and am awaiting the next interview.
 Hope for a happy ending...I am an optimist." - Janie